Sunday Evenings

 Every Sunday evening presents an opportunity for prayer and worship at St. Paul’s.
 The liturgies of Choral Evensong and Compline rotate through the weeks, interspersed with Taizé prayer services and specific seasonal services or events.
 Descriptions of each kind of service are found below the list of dates.
 All are welcome.

-Sunday evening services | Fall-Winter 2024
+Sunday evening services | Winter 2024-25

 December 1, 7:00pm | Compline